 If a child is subject to a Care, Child Protection or a Child in Need plan, the designated safeguarding lead will have oversight of their school attendance, emotional well-being, academic progress, welfare and presentation.
 Where the school is part of the core group, the designated safeguarding lead will ensure we are represented, provide appropriate information and contribute to the plan at these meetings.
-We will report on the child's progress in school, and any concerns about them will be shared at the meeting, unless to do so would place them at risk of harm.
+We will report on the child's progress in school, and any concerns about them will be shared at the meeting, unless to do so would

+Copyright © Essex County Council 2024 No part of this publication may be reproduced, stored in a retrieval system place them at risk of harm.
 In this case the designated safeguarding lead would speak with the child's key-worker outside of the meeting, and as soon as there is a concern.